epfl-si/people2/ops/roles/k8s/README.md

 AWS: millions of options when you just need a few.

 ## Limits (a.k.a. the NO LIMITS MANIFESTO)
-Openshit is not able to migrate pods while they are running which would be THE only motivation for chosing to use such an over-complicated infrastructure.
+OpenShift doesn’t support live pod migration — ironically, the one feature that might actually justify its over-engineered complexity.
+Instead, the scheduler is little more than a glorified game of Tetris, where rigid, indivisible blocks (resources, memory/cpu) have to be crammed into whatever space is left.
+Of course, to make this work, it demands that users magically predict in advance the exact CPU and memory their pods will ever require.

-The scheduler is just a basic tetris of uncompressable resources that need to fit in a given available space.
-For it to work, it needs to know in advance the exact shape of each piece.
-Therefore, users are required to decide in advance how many resources (memory/cpu) their pods will ever be using.
+To avoid unexpected termination due to resource overconsumption, users naturally tend to overestimate requirements, leaving much of the computing capacity sit idle most of the time.

-In order to avoid having your pods killed for overconsumpion, you are forced to overestimate their needs leaving not only most of the computing resource idle most of the time.
-Not only, since Openshit licenses are per compute unit, this leads to a largely suboptimal usage of the licenses.
-Which, in turn, explains why the scheduler is so dumb.
+Since OpenShit licenses are billed per compute unit, you don’t just waste capacity — you waste money too.
+Which makes you wonder: maybe the scheduler isn’t _dumb_ at all.
+Maybe it’s just perfectly designed for license sales.

 Therefore, as a way to protest, I have decided to setup my resource limits for all pods as follows: